-Among them, this year we plan to complete upgrades to Mama Fitz and Parkhill Park and provide necessary park design and match to leverage grant funding to update outdated park features.
-We also plan to update signage throughout our public parks and work to complete an outdoor fitness court and outdoor fitness studio within Coolidge Park.
-All these improvements provide fun, safe, accessible outdoor experiences for area residents in our parks.
+We plan to update signage throughout our public parks and work to complete an outdoor fitness court and outdoor fitness studio within Coolidge Park.
+These improvements provide fun, safe, accessible outdoor experiences for area residents in our parks.

 Our Department of Public works will also be continuing work on the Twin City Rail Trail connector, as well as replacing the current ADA Crosswalk improvements on Electric Ave at Old Deerfield Road and several crosswalks along John Fitch Highway and Pearl Street.